Private Continual Counting of Unbounded Streams: Implementation and Extensions

 \section{Implementation and Extensions}

 In this section, we investigate various practical considerations in the implementation of \autoref{alg:log_matrix}.
 We also consider relaxing the assumption that $n$ is completely unknown by giving the algorithm access to (possibly unreliable) side information on its value, and propose an approximate variant (\autoref{alg:approx}) which sacrifices some theoretical rigor for a greater than $5\times$ improvement in running time for large inputs.
-Finally, we show that \autoref{alg:log_matrix} can be used as a subcomponent of the hybrid mechanism of \citet{chan2011private} to achieve exactly $O(\log^2 t)$ variance with improved constants compared to their original approach.
+Finally, we show that \autoref{alg:log_matrix} can be used as a subcomponent of the hybrid mechanism of \citet{chan2011private} to achieve exactly $O(\log^2 t)$ variance with improved constants compared to their original approach. \footnote{Our code is available at \hyperlink{https://github.com/ben-jacobsen/central-dpolo/}{https://github.com/ben-jacobsen/central-dpolo/}}

 \paragraph{Choosing the value of $\alpha$.} While it is in principle possible to set $\alpha$ arbitrarily small, this would be unwise.
 To see why, observe that for the purposes of bounding sensitivity, there is a stark qualitative gap between the matrix $\ltt(f(z;-1/2-10^{-100}, \delta))$, which has finite column norm, and the matrix $\ltt(f(z; -1/2, \delta))$ whose column norm diverges.
 But at the same time, the row norms of the matrices $\ltt(f(z;1/2+10^{-100}, -\delta))$ and $\ltt(f(z; 1/2, -\delta))$ both diverge at pretty much the same rate.
 This asymmetry implies that reducing $\alpha$ past a certain point does little to improve our actual error while inviting numerical instability.